Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

 Generate your sorted hierarchy and export it as a free printable PDF — clean, formatted, and ready to use with a therapist or independently.

-Understanding the Fear Ladder Framework
+Understanding the Exposure Therapy Ladder Template

 A fear ladder — formally known as an exposure hierarchy — is a foundational CBT tool developed from Wolpe's systematic desensitization research (1958).
 It organizes feared situations from least to most distressing, enabling gradual, structured contact with the feared stimulus rather than sudden overwhelming exposure.

-Fear Ladder vs Anxiety Hierarchy Worksheet — Same Tool, Different Names
+Fear Ladder vs Anxiety Hierarchy Worksheet

 Why Interactive Tools Outperform Static PDFs

 Most free fear ladder worksheets online are static PDFs — you print them, fill them by hand, and the steps remain unsorted.
-This interactive planner auto-sorts your steps by SUDs rating the moment you generate your hierarchy, ensuring you always start at the correct entry point.
-Safety behaviors are logged per step rather than in a separate document, and the exported PDF includes your full hierarchy in a clean, formatted layout ready to share with a therapist or keep for reference.
+This interactive planner auto-sorts your steps by SUDS rating the moment you generate your hierarchy, ensuring you always start at the correct entry point.
+Safety behaviors are logged per step rather than in a separate document, and the exported printable PDF includes your full hierarchy in a clean, formatted layout ready to share with a therapist or keep for reference.

 Safety Behaviors: The Hidden Barrier